 Edmonton First Aid is the leading Alberta Occupational Health and Safety (OH&S) approved training provider of standard first aid and cardiopulmonary resuscitation (CPR) programs in Edmonton.
+OH&S approved emergency and standard first aid training in Edmonton with St Mark James training meets all the latest 2012, 2017 and 2020 CSA standards.
 They ensure that all classes are taught by experienced and knowledgeable instructors in high-end training centers.
 The Edmonton First Aid staff are very friendly and welcoming, and will ensure that you enrol into the course that suites your needs best.
-You have the option of registering for a number of different courses including comprehensive two day courses, stand-alone CPR and AED classes, private classes, and refresher / re-certification courses.
+The call centre can take your call anytime between 7 am and 8 pm!
+You have the option of registering for a number of different courses including comprehensive two day courses, stand-alone CPR and AED classes, private classes, Basic Life Support (BLS), and refresher / re-certification courses.
 Sign up for a standard first aid course in Edmonton by using the contact / registration information available on this page.

 Edmonton First Aid Contact Information

 If you have questions regarding classes and schedules or if you want to enrol in a course, use of the contact information below.